Personal Injury Psychologist NSW, Workers Compensation & CTP

 Difficulties arising during extended recovery, including uncertainty, loss of routine, reduced work identity, and increased stress associated with the claims process.

-Psychological factors affecting readiness to return to work or normal activities, including avoidance, reduced confidence, cognitive strain, and distress linked to the workplace or accident.
+Psychological factors affecting confidence, daily functioning and engagement in usual activities, including avoidance, reduced confidence, cognitive strain, and distress linked to the workplace or accident.

 Tinnitus-related distress after workplace noise exposure or injury, particularly where symptoms are affecting concentration, sleep, or emotional wellbeing.